-As many of you know, today, May 7, is the National Day of Prayer in the United States, which was officially established by Congress as an annual event in 1952.
-You all have heard me say that prayer is firing the winning shot, and I believe that more and more each day, especially during these trying national and international times of dealing with the COVID-19 pandemic.
+As many of you know, today, May 5, is the National Day of Prayer in the United States, which was officially established by Congress as an annual event in 1952.
+You all have heard me say that prayer is firing the winning shot, and I believe that more and more each day.

 Whenever I think of prayer on the National Day of Prayer, I think about the question, “What is prayer?”
 The reason this has become so important to me is that many people today in Christian circles fall for the notion that prayer is a method by which we can get things from God.
 In other words, prayer becomes a means to an end.
 Prayer is not a formula for getting things from God; rather, prayer is a means of developing a relationship with the Lover of our souls, out of which everything else flows.